nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 Complete the following steps to test the CIS mode for one gateway and two headset devices:

-1. Make sure that the development kits are still plugged into the USB port using USB-C and are turned on.
+1. Make sure that the development kits are still plugged into the USB ports and are turned on.
    After programming, **RGB2** starts blinking green on every device to indicate the ongoing CPU activity on the network core.
    **LED3** starts blinking green on every device to indicate the ongoing CPU activity on the application core.
 #.
 Wait for the **LED1** on the gateway to start blinking blue.